GameFoundry/bsf/Documentation/Manuals/Native/User/guiLayouts.md

 ![Vertical layout](layoutVertical.png)

 # Customizing automatic layouts
-Even though vertical & horizontal layouts are automatic, Banshee provides a variety of mechanisms that allow you to customize the position and size of GUI elements in such layouts.
+Even though vertical & horizontal layouts are automatic, bs::f provides a variety of mechanisms that allow you to customize the position and size of GUI elements in such layouts.

 ## Flexible size
 Each GUI element can have a flexible size that determines its minimum & maximum allowed width/height.
-This is in contrast to the fixed size we were setting in the example above.
+This is in contrast to the fixed size we were setting in the previous examples.

 When a flexible size is set a GUI layout is allowed to resize the element to best fit the layout area, within the provided size range.
 Flexible size can be set by calling @ref bs::GUIElement::setFlexibleWidth "GUIElement::setFlexibleWidth()" and @ref bs::GUIElement::setFlexibleHeight "GUIElement::setFlexibleHeight()".